ashkan-arvaneh/cmder/README.md

 Cmd.exe aliases can also be more complex.
 See: [DOSKEY.EXE documentation](http://www.microsoft.com/resources/documentation/windows/xp/all/proddocs/en-us/doskey.mspx?mfr=true) for additional details on complex aliases/macros for 'cmd.exe'

-Aliases defined using the `alias.bat` command will automatically be saved in the `%CMDER_ROOT%\config\user-aliases.cmd` file
+Aliases defined using the `alias.bat` command will automatically be saved in the `%CMDER_ROOT%\config\aliases` file

-To make an alias and/or any other profile settings permanent add it to one of the following:

-Note: These are loaded in this order by '$CMDER_ROOT/vendor/init.bat'.
-Anyhing stored in '%CMDER_ROOT%' will be a portable setting and will follow cmder to another machine.

-* '%CMDER_ROOT%\\config\\profile.d\\\*.cmd and \*.bat'
-* '%CMDER_ROOT%\\config\\user-aliases.cmd'
-* '%CMDER_ROOT%\\config\\user-profile.cmd'

 #### Bash.exe|Mintty.exe Aliases
 Bash shells support simple and complex aliases with optional parameters natively so they work a little different.
 Typing `alias name=command` will create an alias only for the current running session.

-To make an alias and/or any other profile settings permanent add it to one of the following:
+To make an alias permanent add it to either your `$CMDER_ROOT/config/user-profile.sh` or your `$HOME/.bashrc`.

-Note: These are loaded in this order by '$CMDER_ROOT/vendor/git-for-windows/etc/profile.d/cmder.sh'.
-Anyhing stored in '$CMDER_ROOT' will be a portable setting and will follow cmder to another machine.

-* '$CMDER_ROOT/config/profile.d/*.sh'
-* '$CMDER_ROOT/config/user-profile.sh'
-* '$HOME/.bashrc'

 If you add bash aliases to `$CMDER_ROOT/config/user-profile.sh` they will be portable and follow your Cmder folder if you copy it to another machine.  `$HOME/.bashrc` defined aliases are not portable.

 #### PowerShell.exe Aliases
 PowerShell has native simple alias support, for example `[new-alias | set-alias] alias command`, so complex aliases with optional parameters are not supported in PowerShell sessions.
 Type `get-help [new-alias|set-alias] -full` for help on PowerShell aliases.

-To make an alias and/or any other profile settings permanent add it to one of the following:

-Note: These are loaded in this order by '$ENV:CMDER_ROOT\\vendor\\user-profile.ps1'.
-Anyhing stored in '$ENV:CMDER_ROOT' will be a portable setting and will follow cmder to another machine.

-* '$ENV:CMDER_ROOT\\config\\profile.d\\\*.ps1'
-* '$ENV:CMDER_ROOT\\config\\user-profile.ps1'

 ### SSH Agent